 Teaching with AI Fellowship

 Fast-moving developments in Generative AI have opened up innumerable new opportunities and challenges for instructors.
-As the Columbia University teaching community grapples with AI in various ways, a new fellowship specifically dedicated to exploring the pedagogical affordances of this new technology will serve as a focal point for graduate students with advanced interest and experience in this realm, and will help the Columbia community cultivate models and support for effective, ethical use of AI in teaching.
+As the Columbia University teaching community grapples with AI in various ways, a fellowship specifically dedicated to exploring the pedagogical affordances of this new technology serves as a focal point for graduate students with advanced interest and experience in this realm, and helps the Columbia community cultivate models and support for effective, ethical use of AI in teaching.

-Applications for 2024-25 Teaching with AI Fellows were due July 15, 2024.
+This fellowship last ran in the 2024-25 academic year; videos produced by 2024-25 TAIF describing their work are available to watch here.
 We anticipate forming more cohorts in the future.
-If you have questions about this this fellowship, please reach out to CTLgrads@columbia.edu.
+If you have questions about the TAIF program, please reach out to CTLgrads@columbia.edu.

 TAIF Program Activities